A new brand called Ombraz this week launches sunglasses without ‘sidearms.’ They are very unique, and we received a sample to put them to the test.

 Overall, these are a really unique new style of sunglasses.
 As a bonus, the company claims to plant 20 trees for each pair it sells.
 Again, I wish there was a less expensive entry for people to try before kicking down $140 on something so unique.

 But overall, I like them.
-For those willing to think outside the box with eyewear, Ombraz launches on Kickstarter March 23.
+For those willing to think outside the box with eyewear, Ombraz glasses are available now at REI.